 16. Go for peachy pink tones

 Polished plaster, marble tiles and brass fittings are a winning combo, as design firm Blakes London proves in the pink bathroom scheme above.

 For a high-end modern bathroom style mix polished plaster, marble ands brass.

 For a luxe look, create built-in bench seating in your shower room using the same material as the rest of the walls and floors.
 The green marble basin continues through the glass shower partition in this modern bathroom to become the seating in the shower.

 For a cheaper and less permanent alternative, bespoke seating can look beautiful too.
 A green marble seat contrasts against the white marble tiles in this shower room.

 18. Opt for a floating vanity for a contemporary look

-This small bathroom is kept light and bright, with floor to ceiling metro tiles and a space-saving small sink area on legs, avoiding a bulky vanity and giving the illusion of more space.
+This small modern bathroom idea is kept light and bright, with floor-to-ceiling metro tiles and a space-saving small sink area on legs, avoiding a bulky vanity and giving the illusion of more space.
 The toilet is wall-mounted, with the cistern built-in, thus creating a handy tiled shelf above the loo for loo roll and bathroom accessories.
 The towel rail is mounted in the alcove, so that it’s not encroaching on any personal space.

 20. Use your basin to make a style statement